Volunteer at The Museum

 Volunteers are an integral part of the success of our Museum operations and programming.
 Over 225 active volunteers ranging in age from 16 to 90 contribute their time and talents in a variety of ways at the Museum.
 Students (high school and college) are also welcome to volunteer at The Dalí for approved course credit or scholarship requirements.

-Areas of opportunity include guest relations, education, membership, marketing, operations, evening and day-time special events, and more.
+When you volunteer at the Museum, your areas of opportunity include guest relations, education, membership, marketing, operations, evening and day-time special events, and more.
 Training is provided and volunteers receive special benefits for their service.

 The Dalí seeks volunteers from all backgrounds.
 A background in art is not required for most volunteer opportunities.